mxcl/PromiseKit/Documentation/CommonPatterns.md

 }
 ```

-The above works because we create the delay before we do work in `foo()`, thus
+The code above works because we create the delay *before* we do work in `foo()`.
+By the
-it will have either already timed-out or we wait whatever amount of the 0.3
+time we get to waiting on that promise, either it will have already timed out or we will wait
-seconds remains before the chain continues.
+for whatever remains of the 0.3 seconds before continuing the chain.

 ## Cancellation

-Promises don’t have a `cancel` function, but they do support cancellation via a
+Promises don’t have a `cancel` function, but they do support cancellation through a
 special error type that conforms to the `CancellableError` protocol.

 ```swift